kduggan/kduggan.github.io/Resumé.md

 <hr>
 <p align="center"><b>References available upon request</b><br><br>

-You can find me on <a href="https://www.linkedin.com/in/kyle-duggan-a8a59734">Linkedin</a> as well.
+You can also find me on <a href="https://www.linkedin.com/in/kyle-duggan-a8a59734">Linkedin</a>.